opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 The envirionment file is now ready for importing into Postman together with the Mapping Configuration Collection file.
 Ensure you select the correct environment before running the collection.

-## Add a Standard Notification for Your Merchant Account
+## Adding a Standard Notification for Your Merchant Account

 Go to the Adyen Dashboard to Set up event notifications using the URL for Notification previsouly saved.
 For instructions, see <https://docs.adyen.com/issuing/set-up-webhooks/#configure-customer-area>.

-## Edit the Postman Collection in the Postman App
+## Editing the Postman Collection in the Postman App

    1. Import the two files at the same time to Postman.